Whonceuponatime/kormarine-seanet/README.md

 ## Security Considerations

+⚠️ **IMPORTANT: This tool is designed for educational purposes only**

+- **Authorized Use Only**: Only use on networks you own or have explicit permission to test
+- **Vulnerable Target Required**: Designed to work with switches configured for SNMP v1/v2c with default community strings
+- **No Authentication**: The web interface has no authentication - secure your network accordingly
+- **SNMP Plaintext**: Community strings are transmitted in plain text
-- The server runs on all interfaces (`0.0.0.0`) by default
+- **Network Exposure**: Server runs on all interfaces (`0.0.0.0`) by default

-- Consider firewall rules for production use
-- SNMP community strings are transmitted in plain text
-- No authentication is implemented
+### Recommended Lab Setup
+- Isolated network environment
+- Manageable switch with SNMP v1/v2c enabled
+- Default community strings: 'public' (read) and 'private' (write)
+- Firewall rules to restrict access to demonstration network only

 ## License